marshall7m/terraform-aws-infrastructure-live-ci/README.md

 Features:
 - Create a feature for handling deleted terragrunt folder using git diff commands
 - Create a feature for handling migrated terragrunt directories using git diff commands / tf state pull
-- create "fast-scan" for create_deploy_stack that uses git diff with *.tf|*.hcl filter to create stack without using the costly terragrunt run-all plan command

 - merge into master
 - create first release!